-- 96. The CRC collaboration will be supported by two formal agreements: - (a) the Funding Agreement an agreement between the CRC Entity and the Australian Government setting out the terms on which funding is provided; and - (b) a Participants Agreement an agreement between the Participants and the CRC Entity.
+- 90. The CRC-P collaboration will be supported by: - (a) the Funding Agreement an agreement between the Lead Participant (one of the Industry Entities) and the Australian Government; and - (b) a Participants Agreement an agreement between the Lead Participant and the Participants in the Project.